dejan-jesic/vehiclelog/README.md

 * Springdoc documentation can be expanded to include request-response body types and all relevant fields.
 * PostgreSQL offers advanced indexing options and features such as table partitioning, which can improve performance for large datasets.
+* Supported search operations in VehicleLogSearchValidator.java can be defined in a property file.
+* Ignore demo data and scripts while building .jar file.